 - Connect an LED to an Arduino board with the help of jumper wires.

-- Ground of HC-05 to Ground of Arduino.
+- Ground and power pins of HC-05 to Ground and 3.3V pins of Arduino, respectively.

 ** Full tutorial here: Arduino Remote controlled LED using HC-05